TanmayVyas149/expense_tracker_app/readme.md

 # 💸 Expense Tracker App

 A simple and effective **Expense Tracker App** built using **HTML**, **CSS**, and **JavaScript**.
 It allows users to add expenses with descriptions and amounts, view a running total, and delete individual expenses.
-Ideal for tracking daily spending and practicing DOM manipulation and data handling in JavaScript.
+Ideal for tracking daily spending.

 ---